 I have explored several different styles and approaches in my relatively short time painting abstracts and have loved them all.
 I find that changing from one style to another brings me renewed energy and creativity.

-When I have decided to employ a specific technique or approach, I like to paint in batches, or sets.
-Most often it is just two companion pieces that I work on at once, as you can see in many of the Abstracts on Paper, Textured Paper Paintings, Abstracts on Canvas, and Textured Canvas Paintings.
+Once I have decided to employ a specific technique or approach, I like to paint in batches, or sets.
+Most often it is just two companion pieces that I work on, such as Garden Irises, alternating between the two.
+You can see many more in Abstracts on Paper, Textured Paper Paintings, Abstracts on Canvas, and Textured Canvas Paintings.

-From time to time I am inspired to work on more paintings at the same time, as was the case with the Touch of Love Set.
-I laid out these six canvases and applied every layer to each one in turn, right until the final flourish, signature, and glazing.
-This was a good year for this set, which is almost completely sold out.
-Only the third one remains, In the Evening, and ironically is my personal favourite.
-I will take this as a sign and add it to the walls of my home until perhaps one day it, too, will go.
+Or, from time to time I am inspired to work on more paintings at the same time, as was the case with the Touch of Love Set.
+I laid out these six canvases and applied every layer to each one in turn, right until the final flourish, signature, and varnish.
+I was especially attached to these paintings, as you can read on their page, and am happy to know that each one went to someone who loved them (nearly) as much.

 Meanwhile, I continue to dabble in new ways, always pushing out what lies within.
-I am looking in the direction of doing more work with paper, and perhaps even revisit the hardboard mixed media work I had done in my early painting days.
+I am looking in the direction of doing more collage work with paper, I have recently learned how to paint with alcohol inks (fascinating!), and am hoping to one day revisit the hardboard mixed media work I had done in my early painting days.

 Considering the churning out and turning over of my inventory, it is best to keep checking in so that you can welcome any newcomers or perhaps to bid fond farewells.